Wednesday, July 9, 2025

 Conclusion

-In this article, we discussed three methods to connect Power BI to Oracle databases.
+In this article, we discussed three methods to connect Oracle to Power BI.
 The first method was to use the Devart ODBC driver, which required installing the driver and configuring the ODBC data source.
 You can quickly try it yourself and download drivers for free.
 The second method was to use Skyvia, a cloud-based integration platform allowing easy data integration between Oracle and Power BI.
 The third method was to use Power BI’s built-in connector to establish a direct connection to Oracle.

 All three methods are effective ways for Oracle connection to Power BI.
 The choice of method will depend on the user’s specific requirements, technical expertise, and resources.
 Users who require a high degree of flexibility and customization may prefer to use the ODBC driver, while those who prefer a cloud-based solution may opt for Skyvia.
 Users already familiar with Power BI may find the built-in connector the most convenient option.